fralau/mkdocs-mermaid2-plugin/README.md

 <!-- tocstop -->

-## Note for users of version < 0.1.5
-For users of versions before 0.1.5, note that the names were harmonized/simplified.
-The name of the installed
-application has changed (now _mkdocs-mermaid2-plugin_ instead of _mkdocs-mermaid-plugin2_).
-Also, the reference within the configuration file of mkdocs is now _mermaid2_ instead of _markdownmermaid2_.

-Before reinstalling, uninstall the previous version:

-    pip uninstall mkdocs-mermaid-plugin2

-Also change the reference in the `mkdocs.yml` file of your mkdocs project:

-    plugins:
-      ...
-      - mermaid2:

 ## How it works
 This plugin transfers the Mermaid code (text) describing the diagram into the final HTML page: